 The story of Nazi Germany has fascinated and appalled millions of people.
-The Nazis came to power in 1933, riding a wave of public dissatisfaction fuelled by political instability and economic suffering.
-Adolf Hitler and the Nazi Party presented themselves as a revolutionary party with new energy but instead offered only ideas: authoritarianism, nationalism, military power and racial purity.
-Though they governed for barely a dozen years, the Nazi grip on Germany was powerful and profound.
-Within a couple of years, Hitler and his henchmen had transformed their country from a burgeoning liberal democracy into a one-party totalitarian state.
-The lives of millions of Germans were changed – some for the better but many for the worse.
-The rest of the world watched the evolution of Nazi Germany with a mixture of curiosity and concern.
-There was even some misguided admiration for Hitler and his party, who seemed to have rescued Germany from its post-World War I anarchy.
+The Nazis were a group of radical nationalists who came to power in Germany in 1933.
+Led by Adolf Hitler, they presented themselves as a new political option but instead promised old ideas: authoritarianism, nationalism, military power and racial purity.
+Hitler and his followers ruled Germany for barely a dozen years, however their grip on Germany was powerful and profound.
+Within a couple of years the Nazis had transformed their country, killing off a burgeoning liberal democracy and creating a one party totalitarian state.
+The lives of millions of Germans were changed, some for the better but many for the worse.
+The rise of the Nazis revived the galloping militarism which had steered Germany into World War I two decades earlier.
+In the late 1930s Hitler and the Nazis began expanding German territory, triggering an even longer and deadlier world war.